cupid5trick/cupid5trick-docs/content/posts/10-ComputeScience/BACKEND/Git/Git 配置.md

 `mailinfo.scissors`

-If true, makes [git-mailinfo(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-mailinfo.html) (and therefore [git-am(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-am.html)) act by default as if the --scissors option was provided on the command-line.
-When active, this features removes everything from the message body before a scissors line (i.e. consisting mainly of ">8", "8<" and "-").
+If true, makes git-mailinfo(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-mailinfo.html) (and therefore [git-am(1).

 `mailmap.file`

 The location of an augmenting mailmap file.
 The default mailmap, located in the root of the repository, is loaded first, then the mailmap file pointed to by this variable.
 The location of the mailmap file may be in a repository subdirectory, or somewhere outside of the repository itself.
-See [git-shortlog(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-shortlog.html) and [git-blame(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-blame.html).
+See git-shortlog(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-shortlog.html) and [git-blame(1).

 `mailmap.blob`